fisma-ready/ubuntu-lts/README.md

-# Ubuntu LTS is FISMA-ready
+# Ubuntu LTS is FISMA Ready

-This project creates hardened, FISMA-compliant Ubuntu LTS AMIs that are suitable for use in the Amazon Web Services public cloud.
+This project creates hardened, FISMA Ready Ubuntu LTS Amazon Machine Instances (AMIs) that are suitable for use in Amazon Web Services (AWS).
+To be FISMA Ready, the AMI must be instantitated in either the US-East or US-West regions of AWS, or the AWS GovCloud, in order to properly inherit the AWS controls assessed by the [FedRAMP program](http://cloud.cio.gov/fedramp).
+We recommend additional customer level controls on top of the FedRAMP authorization for the AWS Console, and will be releasing those soon.

-(It may expand soon to support other deployment environments and image types.)
+We are also working to expand support for other deployment environments and image types.

-Prepared and maintained by **[18F](https://18f.gsa.gov)**, a technology team inside the US federal government.
+Prepared and maintained by **[18F](https://18f.gsa.gov)**, a Federal digital services team.

 ## What this does